irtaza091996/surrogate-modeling-thermal-ML/README.md

 | Parameter sweeps | Infeasible (months of compute) | Feasible in minutes |
 | Use case | Final validation | Design loops, optimisation, online control |

 The ATHENA optical bench is deposited rib-by-rib in a precise sequence.
-Each rib has its own deposition parameters — laser power, scan speed, hatch spacing — and the thermal history of each pass affects residual stress and dimensional accuracy in every subsequent one.
+Each rib has its own deposition parameters (laser power, scan speed, hatch spacing), and the thermal history of each pass affects residual stress and dimensional accuracy in every subsequent one.
 Finding the optimal parameter set requires sweeping hundreds of combinations.
 High-fidelity FEM is the gold standard but is prohibitively slow for any iterative workflow.

 A surrogate trained once on a library of FEM outputs can produce physically consistent temperature field predictions in milliseconds, enabling the kind of automated parameter search that is otherwise computationally infeasible.